nyaosorg/nyagos/Doc/nyagos_en.md

 ## On the Startup

 1. NYAGOS.exe loads and execute nyagos.lua where NYAGOS.exe are put.
-NYAGOS.lua is wrritten with the programming language Lua, and it load .nyagos on HOME directory(=%USERPROFILE% or %HOME%).
+    NYAGOS.lua is wrritten with the programming language Lua, and it load `.nyagos` on HOME directory(=%USERPROFILE% or %HOME%) or same directory with nyagos.exe.
     Users can customize with the .nyagos .
 2. History are recorded on %APPDATA%\NYAOS_ORG\nyagos.history

 ## Substitution